arturoidelgado1998/CS172_Assignment1/README.md

 `py .\read_index.py --doc AP890321-0001`

-This will return the `DOCID` and the total number of turns contained in the document.
+This will return the `DOCID` and the total number of terms contained in the document.